dan4310/danielmcourtney/data/projects/film-critic.md

-# FilmCritic
+# $TITLE

-A social media for film and television reviews
+A full-stack social media web application for film and television reviews.